security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

         That should be sufficient to easily find the HTTP POST request which was the attempted login.

-        <div class='alert alert-info'>A POST request allows parameters to send
+        <div class='alert alert-info'>A POST request allows parameters such as the username and password to be sent in the body of the
-        data such as the username and password to be sent in the body of the web request.</div>
+        web request.</div>

-        {% include lab-image.html image='burpsuite-filter.png' %}
+        {% include lab-image.html image='BurpSuite-filter.png' %}

     3. Look for and select (click) the entry with:
         * a POST method